twice154/StyleGAN-on-ImageNet/README.md

 </tbody></table>

 **[Notice!!]**
 Due to computation resources, I experiment on imagenet-10 only.
-However, the significant gain above the table implies this method could work on imagenet-scale.
+However, the significant gain above the table implies this method could work on imagenet-scale, too.
 If anyone has experimented on imagenet, I would really appreciate if you contact me.

 ## License